Cashflow disruptions are always expensive

 These financial instruments allow companies to avoid the consequences of cash flow disruptions before they actually do damage.
 While some effort may still be required to track late payments, corners should not be cut, budgets should not be reset, and projects should not be cancelled.
 Most importantly, executives don’t have to spend time dealing with day-to-day financial matters, which allows them to focus and lead in the future.

-Here at Accelerated Payments, we offer invoice finance on a selective basis which gives you even more flexibility on your cash flow.
+Here at Accelerated Payments, we offer receivables finance on a selective basis which gives you even more flexibility on your cash flow.
 To find out more, please click here or speak to a member of our team.